sparkbox/bouncy-ball/contributing.md

 1. Clone the project down to your computer.
 2. From the project folder, run `npm install` in your terminal.
-3. Start a [local static server](https://gist.github.com/willurd/5720255).
-For example, if you're using a Mac with python installed, you can run `python -m SimpleHTTPServer 8000` in your terminal and go to `localhost:8000` in your browser to see the site.
+3. Start a local static server with `npm start` in your terminal and go to `localhost:8080` in your browser to see the site.
 4. Make file changes.
 5. Run `npm run build` to build the assets, and refresh your browser to see the changes.